 Mobile phones will be confiscated if used inappropriately: this includes use in examinations, phones being switched on and used in lessons and the use of the camera function on the phone.
 The word 'use' in this context includes receiving text messages, phone calls as well as functions on the phone like music software.
 It is unacceptable for students to use phones or other technology equipment to humiliate or bully other members of the school community, the police may be informed.

-Schools are finding that bullies are making full use of phones to intimidate and harass their victims 24/7.
-Where mobile phones are confiscated, staff will give the phone to the Headteacher and this will be locked away for 1 week (7 days).
-All confiscated phones will need to be collected by parents or carers and will not be given back to the student.
-The school strongly encourages parents and carers to not allow their young person to bring mobile phones in to school.
+Where mobile phones are confiscated, staff will give the phone to the Headteacher and this will be locked away until the end of the day.
+Parents/Carers will be called to ensure the situation is fully explained and an agreement will be made about how the phone will be given back to the student.
+Depending on the severity of the situation, parents or carers might be asked to collect the phone from the school site.
+The school strongly encourages parents and carers to not allow their young person to bring mobile phones in to school, but for many who are transported to school, it is understood that this might be needed for safety or sensory reasons.
 The school accepts no responsibility for any damage or lost mobile phones during the school day.
 The policy of zero tolerance regarding the mistreatment of mobile phones also applies to school trips and offsite activities.
-Under no circumstances will the use of mobile phones be tolerated when the students are offsite.